Factoshi/Factom-FAQ/README.md

 The grant pool is a pool of FCT use to fund grants designed to somehow advance the Factom ecosystem or pay for necessary infrastructure.
 Recent grants include development of the Factom Ledger Nano S application and development of the Factom Asset Token protocol.
 Core development is also funded via the grant pool.

-The FCT in the grant pool is replenished via [efficiency](https://github.com/Factoshi/Factom-FAQ#what-is-efficiency-as-it-pertains-to-authority-node-operators).
+The FCT in the grant pool is replenished by network inflation (see question on [efficiency](https://github.com/Factoshi/Factom-FAQ#what-is-efficiency-as-it-pertains-to-authority-node-operators)).

 # Development